latchbio/latch/latch_cli/extras/nextflow/README.md

 `MethodCallExpression`s are handled differently based on their method name.

-Calls to `set` are treated as assignment expressions.
+Calls to `Channel.set` are treated as assignment expressions.
 The only difference is that we need to first parse the closure argument for the destination variable name.

 Every other call is treated as follows.

 We first check the method name against the global entity map to figure out if we are calling a process or subworkflow.
 As of now, we parse a workflow at the site it is defined, so the global entity map only contains process/subworkflows that have been defined above the workflow definition.
 It is a straightforward enhancement to defer workflow body parsing to after the entire file has been traversed.

 Next, we visit each argument in order.
+One special case to note is that if we are calling a subworkflow, we create a node for literal arguments as well.
+This is so that when inlining (detailed below), we always have a producer for every input node.

-If we are calling a process
+If we are calling a process,

-WIP